-We treated two different datasets separately as ground-truth measurements within the same study area: con-172 trol plot trees (CP-trees, 4 adjacent monitoring units) and sampling plot trees (SP-trees, 20 scattered units of 15 m 173 radius).
-Several factors led us to consider both datasets separately: (i) the CP dataset is clustered and spatially con-174 tinuous, while the SP dataset is spatially discontinuous and distributed along the valley. (ii) the two datasets present 175 significant differences in morphological trait distribution (see Supporting Information, Annex IV). (iii) the variability in 176 context metrics between the two datasets varied markedly. (iv) the field-based instrumentation and protocols used 177 for monitoring presented minor differences between both datasets.
-Figure 2 (b) shows the spatial distribution of the 178 field-based forest inventory.
-The CP tree position was recorded using a Leica System 1200 (GPS total station).
-The 179 location and size of the sampling plots were defined according to ICOS protocols [70].
-The center location of the 180 SP plots was determined using a GPS Leica CS20 (antenna GS15) with a real-time kinematic (RTK) signal (accuracy 181 measurements ranges from 0.03m to 0.7m).
-Next, the trees in the SP plots were positioned by measuring the azimuth 182 with a field goniometer, while the horizontal distance and the inclination from the plot centers was determined using 183 a Vertex Laser Geo meter.
+plot trees (CP-trees, 4 adjacent monitoring units) and sampling plot trees (SP-trees, 20 scattered units of 15 m radius).
+200 The only difference between the two datasets is that SP- and CP-trees are monitored by different research groups 201 on the field.
+Several factors led us to consider both datasets separately: (i) the CP dataset is clustered and spatially 202 continuous, while the SP dataset is spatially discontinuous and distributed along the study site (Figure 2, b); (ii) the 203 two datasets present significant differences in morphological trait distribution (see Supporting Information, Annex IV); 204 (iii) the variability in context metrics between the two datasets varied markedly; (iv) the field-based instrumentation 205 and protocols used for monitoring presented minor differences between both datasets.
+Figure 2 (b) shows the spatial 206 distribution of the field-based forest inventory.
+The CP tree position was recorded using a Leica GPS1200 total station.
+207 The location and size of the sampling plots were defined according to ICOS protocols [65].
+The center location of the 208 SP plots was determined using a GNSS Leica CS20 (antenna GS15) with a real-time kinematic (RTK) signal (accuracy 209 measurements ranges from 0.03m to 0.7m).
+Next, the trees in the SP plots were positioned by measuring the azimuth 210 with a field goniometer, while the horizontal distance and the inclination from the plot centers was determined using 211 a Vertex Laser Geo meter.
 The accuracy of foot location of trees in the SP plots is within 0.5 m and 1.2 m.
-The 184 field-based inventories used as ground-truth contain measurements taken between October 2019 and July 2021.
-185
+The field-212 based inventories used as ground-truth contain measurements taken between October 2019 and July 2021.
+The 213 changes in structural traits of max. two years between field-based measurements and UAV-LiDAR data aquisition 214